NathanKr/grep-error-in-github-actions/README.md

 act -j show-problem
 ```

-And you will see in the following image that `echo 'after grep not found' is not shown because grep not dound issue and error
+And you will see in the following image that `echo 'after grep not found' is not shown because grep not found issue and error

 <img src='./figs/show-problem.png' />